Metropolitan Washington Restaurant Week Rules & Standards

 What is the deadline to register?

-The Restaurant Week promotions are usually capped at 250 locations.
-Registration closes once the cap has been met or within 2-weeks of the start of the promotion.
+Registration closes within 2-weeks of the start of the promotion.

 Is there a fee to participate in Restaurant Week?